 Check In Scan Logo

-The rise of tourist rentals has brought with it new regulations and obligations for accommodation owners and managers.
+The rise of holiday rentals has brought with it new regulations and obligations for accommodation owners and managers.
 One of the most relevant in Portugal, and specifically in the popular Algarve region, is the implementation of the Tourist Tax .
 This tax, designed to support the sustainability and development of the local tourism sector, directly affects the operations and pricing strategy of any accommodation business.
 In this article, we'll break down everything you need to know about the tourist tax in the Algarve.

 check in scan logo